Rok Garbas

 Open source might be changing too.
 When someone can reproduce your tool with a good test suite and an AI assistant and an afternoon, what’s the moat?
 Maybe it was never the code.
 Maybe it was always the people.

 Nobody has clean answers for any of this.
 The four walls I described are real.
 The squeeze is real.
 But so is the fact that every time developer tooling got disrupted, something new grew in the gap.
-I’ve seen it happen three or four times in 20 years.
+I’ve been around long enough to see developer tooling get disrupted and rebuilt three or four times over.